Grab some faux pumpkins from the craft store and create this unique Halloween pumpkin topiary! It will look perfect on your front porch. So festive!

 Pumpkin Topiary

 Learn how to make a lighted outdoor pumpkin topiary for fall and Halloween decorating!
-This one lights up.
+Perfect for your front porch.

 Materials